What will the UK be like post-Brexit?

 Definitely!
 I remember when my mum called me a few days after the results had been announced – “The UK just left the European Union…” she said.
 No one in Europe really knew what was going on.
 The results scared me so much, I quit my job the day after.
 I was like – Oh, I really need to move now.

 That was in August 2016.
-Over two years later, people are still moving, and both sides – Britain and the EU – keep on playing in that sandbox.
+Nearly three years later, people are still moving, and both sides – Britain and the EU – keep on playing in that sandbox.

 One of the challenges about the extended negotiation period of Brexit has been the lack of clarity about immigration and the status of European citizens living in the UK.
 How has that lack of clarity and uncertainty made you feel?